Trump's tax writeoff shows his 'genius' at business, advisers say

 The New York Times reported on Saturday that it had obtained Trump's 1995 tax records and it quoted experts as saying that the $916 million loss he reported for that year may have allowed him to avoid paying federal income taxes for up to 18 years.

-Susanne Craig, one of the Times reporters who was bylined on the story about Trump's tax records, said the tax documents arrived in a manila envelope in her mailbox at the Times with a return address of the The Trump Organization.
+Susanne Craig, one of the Times reporters who was bylined on the story about Trump's tax records, said the tax documents arrived in a manila envelope in her mailbox at the Times with a return address of the Trump Organization.

-"The envelope looked legitimate.
-I opened it, anxiously, and was astonished," Craig wrote in a first-person account of her reporting on the story.

-She said the Trump campaign had threatened the newspaper with legal action if it decided to publish the documents.
+She said a lawyer for Trump had threatened the newspaper with legal action if it decided to publish the documents.

 The tax benefits outlined in the documents stemmed from financial deals Trump made that went bad in the early 1990s.

-The Trump campaign, in a statement responding to the Times report on Saturday, said that the tax document was obtained illegally and accused the New York Times of operating as an extension of the presidential campaign of Hillary Clinton, Trump's rival in the Nov.
+The Trump campaign, in a statement on Saturday, said the tax document was obtained illegally and accused the New York Times of operating as an extension of the presidential campaign of Hillary Clinton, Trump's rival in the Nov.
 8 election.

 "I know our complex tax laws better than anyone who has ever run for president and am the only one who can fix them. #failing@nytimes," Trump wrote on Twitter on Sunday.